Machine learning models are not inherently objective. Engineers train models by

 Implicit bias occurs when assumptions are made based on one's own mental models and personal experiences

-that do not necessary apply more generally.
+that do not necessarily apply more generally.

 A common form of implicit bias is confirmation bias, where model builders unconsciously process data